 Day 1: Essential Sites

-Each little corner turn and side street has hidden treasures including our lunch spot, a medieval restaurant, U Sedmi Svabu, with giant beers, great food and a massive indoor fire.
-Full on potato dumplings and beer we headed for Old Town and the John Lennon Wall.
+Each little corner turn and side street has hidden treasures including our lunch spot, a medieval restaurant, U Sedmi Svabu, with giant beers, great food, and a massive indoor fire.
+Full of potato dumplings and beer we headed for Old Town and the John Lennon Wall.

 Day 2: Essential Sites and Wandering

 Our second day in Prague was a rainy one but that didn’t stop us!
 We started by heading back to the 600 year old Astronomical Clock, which was conveniently located just a 4 minute walk from our place, to climb the 299 steps to the top.
 The panoramic view of Prague from the observation deck is the best in the city.

 We spent the next couple hours touring little shops, sharing a great lunch then staring at the Prague Castle and locals in Old Town Square enjoying our daily beer and Trdlenik.
 We spent the rest of the day wandering the city getting lost down every tiny side street.
 It’s important to take a half day in a city to just wander.
 Take in the cities air, people and overwhelming beauty.
 Prague is very inexpensive so go crazy and spoil yourself with dinner.
 I had a beet salad with the worlds largest block of goat cheese, a plate of mashed potatoes and a full bottle of wine…yes full, don’t judge…for $13.
 Check out what and where to eat in Prague.